Agile-Puppers/Clean-Water-Other/M9/compiled_contracts.md

 **Preconditions**: Current screen is `LoginScreen`.
 Also, this method should only be called by JavaFX automatically when the user clicks the “Login” button

 **Postconditions**: Current screen is either `HomeScreen` (on a successful login attempt) or remains on `LoginScreen` (on an unsuccessful login attempt); `App.current.user` is now set to the user that just logged in (if successful)

+## Cal Stephens

+`agilepuppers.cleanwater.model.TextDatabase->queryAllEntries()`

+**Signature**: `public List<T> queryAllEntries() throws IOException`

+**Preconditions**: The TextDatabase must be initialized with a file path and a model factory.

+**Postconditions**: If the specified file doesn't exist or cannot be accessed, an `IOException` will be thrown.
+Otherwise, the method will return a List of model objects as parsed by the database's model factory.